awslabs/aws-sam-codebuild-ci/README.md

 **Note:** If you do not see the "Connect to GitHub" button in step 6 and instead see options to select one of your GitHub repositories, AWS CodeBuild is already connected to your GitHub account and no further action is necessary.

-## App Parameters
+## Parameters

 The app has the following parameters:

 1. `GitHubOwner` (required) - GitHub username owning the repo.
 1. `GitHubRepo` (required) - GitHub repo name (just the name, not the full URL).
 1. `GitHubOAuthToken` (required) - OAuth token used by AWS CodeBuild to connect to GitHub.
 1. `ComputeType` (optional) - AWS CodeBuild project compute type to use.
-See [the documentation] (https://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html#create-project-cli) for details.
+See [Create a Build Project (AWS CLI)] (https://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html#create-project-cli) for details.
 Default: BUILD_GENERAL1_SMALL
 1. `EnvironmentType` (optional) - Environment type used by AWS CodeBuild.
-See [the documentation] (https://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html#create-project-cli) for details.
+See [Create a Build Project (AWS CLI)] (https://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html#create-project-cli) for details.
 Default: LINUX_CONTAINER

 ## App Outputs